-8:00 AM ~ Said Eucharist with homily
+8.30am Said Eucharist with a short homily

-The Daily office
+The Daily Office

 Within the context of the Holy Eucharist you are invited to bring your prayers, concerns and your need for healing for yourself or on behalf of another, to this liturgy.

 From the healing experiences of Elisha and Naaman in the Hebrew Scriptures, to the healing of the man at the pool of Siloam in the New Testament, the Church has understood the renewal and the restoration of life as the redeeming power of God.

 *When the Choir is in recess in the summer months the propers and other chants are sung by a Cantor.